Action script with a security trigger

 Warning

-In order to retrieve a relation object using GetRelationAsync, you need to specify the relation's type.
+To retrieve a relation object using GetRelationAsync, you need to specify the relation's type.
 In this case, it is IChildToManyParentsRelation.
 For more information about the relation's types, refer to Stylelabs.M.Sdk.Contracts.Base in the API reference.

-Then the script checks if the current user belongs to webAgencyGroup before allowing them to create or modify certain assets.
+6. Verify if the current user belongs to webAgencyGroup before allowing them to create or modify certain assets.
 If the user is not in this group, the script throws a ForbiddenException.
 This means that only members of the Web agency user group can create or modify image-type web assets.

 RequestResponse